jrsmith3/jrsmith3.github.io/content/DRAFT.md

 Self-signed certs and the little guy
 ------------------------------------
-There is nothing special about the x.509 cert that Facebook holds other than Verisign, etc. helped issue it.
+There is nothing special about the x.509 cert that Facebook holds other than VeriSign, etc. helped issue it.
-You could generate your own x.509 certificate and the SSL/TLS protocol would work just as well.
+You could generate your own x.509 certificate and the end-to-end encryption of traffic over SSL/TLS protocol would work just as well.
 This practice is known as creating a self-signed certificate, and is common.
 There are a number of legitimate reasons why someone would want to issue a self-signed certificate.
 First, leaving the server identity issue aside, SSL/TLS ensures an encrypted connection; it is a good practice to encrypt all data across the internet.
-In fact, nowadays all major internet companies encrypt their data *by default* via SSL/TLS [1]; doing so is considered a best practice and you should be skeptical of any service that doesn't.
+In fact, nowadays all major internet companies encrypt their data *by default* via SSL/TLS; doing so is considered a best practice and you should be skeptical of any service that doesn't.
 Second, acquiring a signed certificate from a CA is expensive.
 There's no sense in spending money if all you want is to set up a little hobby server with a secure connection.
 Third, getting a cert from a CA requires the CA to perform some kind of background check.